Fire-Bellied Toad Care Sheet & Pet Guide

 Being that a fire-belly toad has a lot of water in its habitat means you have a good chance to keep the moss alive.
 Moss is a favorite among herpetologists that want a naturalistic setup.

 Don’t be afraid to use products like Eco Earth on the land areas either.
 ABG mix, eco earth, and, plantation soil are all great substrates.
 The only problem you might run into is soggy soil.

 Setting up a quality drainage layer will help the soil from remaining soggy for extended periods of time.

 Fire-Bellied Toad Diet

 There is a long list of insects your fire-bellied toad will eat.
 As always, having a variety of different foods in their diet will help them live long, healthy lives.
 Crickets should make up the majority of their food but you can offer them other things as well.

-Here is a short list of the things your frog can eat.
+A list of the things your frog can eat:

 - Wax worms